andrasq/node-qworker/README.md

 new options.
 Options are as for `qworker()`.
 Currently, both the parent and the new runner share worker queues.

+### runner.close( options )

+Shut down all worker processes.
+Each worker will be sent a 'stop' message, and if still running 2 seconds later (`exitTimeout`), killed with SIGKILL.

+Options:
+- `exitTimeout` - how many milliseconds to allow for a worker to exit when told to stop.
+  If specified, this value overrides the `exitTimeout` specified in the constructor.

 ## ChangeLog

+- 0.7.0 - `close` method, replace MvCache with mv hash functions, document `exitTimeout`
 - 0.6.1 - `idleTimeout` option, use own MvCache, clean up after killed processes
 - 0.5.0 - simplify package layout, fix duplicate 'done' callbacks, `lockfile` option to set a job mutex
 - 0.4.0 - `niceLevel` job runner option, `runWithOptions` method